robertbullen/xmas-clues/README.md

 ### Web Content

-The `public` directory holds all web content that is uploaded to a web server:
+The `public` directory holds all web content intended to be uploaded to a web server:

 - a single `public/index.html` page, and
 - a `public/clues` directory, which holds all riddles as markdown files.

-Note: Markdown files use `.txt` as their extensions so that the hosting IIS server will serve them up; it returned 404 status codes when the standard `.md` extension was used.
+Note: Markdown files use `.txt` as their extensions so that the hosting IIS server will serve them up; otherwise it returned 404 status codes when the standard `.md` extension was used.

 ### Shell Scripts